Skip to content

 • A notification to the responsible solicitor with the enquiry contents formatted to read at-a-glance

-What this gives the firm is a much smaller window between “person submits enquiry” and “person has been engaged by a solicitor”.
+The firm ends up with a much shorter window between “person submits enquiry” and “person has been engaged by a solicitor.”
 In family and personal-injury work especially, that window is competitive.

 Pattern 2 — Trust accounting reconciliation